Exterior view of the UCI Anteater Learning Pavilion

 • The Anteater Learning Pavilion is Certified LEED Platinum.

-• A low-energy design approach was employed to optimize whole building performance, including external circulation elements designed to strategically introduce daylighting while minimizing glare and solar gain.
+• A low-energy design approach was employed to optimize whole-building performance, including external circulation elements designed to introduce daylighting while strategically minimizing glare and solar gain.

-• The HVAC system is connected to the university cogeneration plant, utilizing chilled water and high-temperature hot water, for space conditioning equipment.
+• The HVAC system is connected to the university cogeneration plant, utilizing chilled water and high-temperature hot water for space conditioning equipment.

-• Conditioned spaces are predominantly served by custom AHUs and a displacement ventilation type system.
-Low-velocity cool air is delivered through low-wall diffusers resulting in quiet and energy-efficient system operation.
+• Conditioned spaces are predominantly served by custom AHUs and a displacement ventilation-type system.
+Low-velocity cool air is delivered through low-wall diffusers, resulting in quiet and energy-efficient system operation.

 • Air quality monitoring (via Aircuity) in all densely occupied spaces.
 Ventilation is continuously monitored and controlled to optimize indoor environmental quality.